mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 raiding and attacks on the ships, ports and holdings of the great nobility of the sector.
-If the fleet continues to bow to political pressure in wartime as it has in peace, we can expect to lose a significant number of the sector fleet’s major warships to guardship deployments and politically expedient detachments.
+If the fleet continues to bow to political pressure in wartime as it has in peace, we can expect to lose a significant number of the sector fleet's major warships to guardship deployments and politically expedient detachments.
 These ships will be effectively out of the fight until it is time to mop them up and the Zhodani know it.
 Their strategy will involve manipulation of our internal politics to weaken the fleet in